 Finally, his dad showed him about caps.
 A cap made of copper and containing an explosive substance called fulminate of mercury is put on a little raised nipple that’s found on the back of each chamber.
 The hammer hits the cap and the force from its little explosion packs the gun powder with enough pressure that it explodes out the chamber.
 And this is what makes the lead ball eject, which is of course, a gunshot said his dad.
 His dad patiently showed him again and again how to load the revolver, and after target practice, how to take it apart it and clean and oil it.
 Then he made the boy do it again and again until the boy could do it with his eyes closed.

 After the man left, the boy and his mother and sister had to live in their covered wagon.
 The boy even shot animals for his family so they could eat but his mother and sister were dead within two weeks from some kind of sickness.
-The boy eventually got taken in by a very religious family at the base of the Big Horn Mountains.
+The boy eventually got taken in by a very religious Lutheran family at the base of the Big Horn Mountains.
 When he got old enough he learned that it was true, the treaty had closed the Powder River Territory off to whites.
 But his family’s homestead had been technically just outside of that area.
 The land speculator had lied.
 And he had also sold them a false deed.
 The land speculation company he claimed to represent had never heard of him and no one knew his name.
 The boy decided when he was grown he would find this man and kill him.

 The boy turned 17 in 1875.
 He had been on his own now for three years; the first year he spent working as a farmhand.
 He assisted with harvests, and helping animals deliver their young and while he did this he was saving up money and asking people about the man.
 For two years he found employment working as a cowhand driving longhorn cattle up from Texas to Abilene, Kansas along the Chisholm Trail.
 He saw much of the country that way but a part of him felt like a hypocrite because he knew those animals were going to get slaughtered.
 He wasn’t sure if it had been from his mother or the Lutheran family but he felt kind of guilty all the time about everything.
-His mother had been very sweet and the Lutheran family had took him in and fed him but they were so obsessed with the jesus and sexual relations and evil human behavior that it had mixed up the young man a little bit.
+His mother had been very sweet and the religious family had took him in and fed him but they were so obsessed with the jesus and sexual relations and evil human behavior that it had mixed up the young man a little bit.
 The young man decided he did not believe in the Christian god but he still believed in something and worried that it whatever it was thought he was bad.
-This frightened him because he had a life goal that he did not want this god ghost to fuck up or punish him over in advance.
+This frightened him because he had a life goal that he did not want God to fuck up or punish him over in advance.
 The young man was also subconsciously afraid of ladies.

 Eventually he saved up enough money to purchase an almost new .45 caliber Colt single action revolver, also know as the Peacemaker.
 At first he felt funny buying this weapon because it wasn’t a percussion revolver like the one his dad had trained him on.
 This Colt had a metallic cartridge- a bullet.
 You didn’t have to load powder or balls or caps into it, just one clean cartridge containing all of those items was loaded directly into each of the six chambers.
 His dad had told him that they first invented this back in 1854; it was a .22 caliber rimfire by Smith and Wesson.
 But his dad had always liked loading the individual components himself and didn’t think metallic cartridge loaders would ever really take off.
 The boy wished his dad could have lived to see the wonders of this modern and perfected technology.
 The Colt was incredible and the first night he owned it he couldn’t even sleep, he just kept cleaning it and cleaning it and holding it up to the firelight where it glimmered.
-This was the gun that would kill the asshole who killed his family.
+This was the gun that would kill the scumbag who killed his family.

-When he wasn’t practicing with his new pistol on dead trees, the young man sat alone in the fields.
+When he wasn’t practicing with his new pistol on old tin cans, the young man sat alone in the fields.
 Sometimes birds would land close to him and he would talk to them.
 He had a dream one night that one of the birds told him he was a loser for still being a virgin and that he should patronize a whorehouse.
 The young man woke up and decided that this was true.
-He picked a girl there who smiled at him and seemed the nicest.
-She was about ten years older than him and had shapely shoulders, small breasts and a full bottom.
+He picked a pretty black woman there who smiled at him and seemed the nicest.
+She was only about ten years older than him and had shapely shoulders, small breasts and a full bottom.
 When they got up to the room he gave her the money and she said put it on the dresser.
 Then she did some magical filthy things to him and let him do those things to her.
 Afterwards he was so shy and embarrassed and couldn’t look her in the eye.
 She teased him and said don’t worry you did real good.
 He cleared his throat and tried to say thank you but he started coughing violently instead.
 He tried to run out of the room but she blocked the door.
 She laughed at him goodnaturedly and handed him a cup of water.
 The woman became his friend.

 One day he worked up the courage to ask her if she’d ever seen a man who stood about six feet tall and had large teeth.
 That was all he could remember of the criminal speculator.
 This of course did not narrow it down enough but the woman told him she had heard of someone who could help him.
 This person was a white woman and it was said she possessed special powers of sight.
 It was said she got them after almost dying.
 She was never seen in town anymore.
 She lived somewhere out on the prairie on Indian lands.
 “And her old man is an Indian!” said the woman, thinking it might shock him.
 The boy thanked her and she gave him a goodbye kiss.
 He set off to find the prairie woman.